Get the facts about hunger in Pennsylvania

-In Pennsylvania, people are struggling with hunger - and of them are children.
+In , people are facing hunger - and of them are children.

-Charitable programs are unable to fully support those struggling with hunger.
+Charitable programs are unable to fully support those facing hunger.
 The combination of charity and government assistance programs are necessary to help bridge the meal gap.

 SNAP, formerly food stamps, provides temporary help for people going through hard times – providing supplemental money to buy food until they can get back on their feet.

 SNAP generated 4,273,284,193 in economic activity*.